 Despite its rise in popularity the unpretentious village of Gansbaai remains a fishing village at heart - much to the delight of residents and visitors alike.

-It is believed that the beautiful village was named after a flock of wild Egyptian geese that congregated at the freshwater fountain next to the harbour - while we cannot determine whether this is the real story or not, it really doesn’t matter as this town has a big reputation as the perfect coastal getaway.
+Gansbaai was "discovered" in the late 1880's by a Stanford fisherman, and is named for the colony of Egyptian geese which used to nest there - while we cannot determine whether this is the real story or not, it really doesn’t matter as this town has a big reputation as the perfect coastal getaway.

 Its ideal location between Hermanus and Pearly Beach, Gansbaai lies in Walker Bay at the foot of the Dynefontein Mountains with breathtaking views and abundance of fynbos along the coastline.